IBM-MIL/MILHorizontalCollectionView/README.md

 ## License

-MILHorizontalCollectionViewController is available under the Apache 2.0 license.
+MILHorizontalCollectionView is available under the Apache 2.0 license.
 See the LICENSE file for more info.

 ## Sample App License
 The MILHorizontalCollectionViewExample sample application is available under the Apple SDK Sample Code License.
 Details in the file called `SAMPLE_APP_LICENSE` under the Example directory.